2019 World Rally Championship: Rally Argentina

 Heavy rain hit Córdoba in the days leading up to the rally, making the road conditions very difficult.
 Thierry Neuville led at the end of the first leg after Ott Tänak spun on the last stage of the leg, which was later stopped due to an accident for Esapekka Lappi.
 The Estonian attempted to regain the time on the second leg, but he was forced to stop with a broken alternator.
 Elfyn Evans also retired during the day after hitting a rock and rolling his Fiesta.
 Sébastien Ogier lost time in the morning loop with a power steering failure, dropping him to fourth place behind Kris Meeke.
 Neuville was untroubled throughout the final day to claim a second Argentina win, whilst teammate Andreas Mikkelsen took advantage of other drivers' problems to finish second, his best result for Hyundai.
 Meeke lost out on third place to Ogier after a final stage puncture, the Citroën driver also winning the power stage.
 Jari-Matti Latvala had a quiet run to finish fifth, ahead of Dani Sordo, Teemu Suninen and the recovering Tänak.
-Leading WRC-2 drivers Mads Østberg and Pedro Heller completed the points finishers.
+Leading WRC2 drivers Mads Østberg and Pedro Heller completed the points finishers.